thosgood/this-weeks-finds/markdown/151-200/week195.md

 constant spinor field, its spinor bundle automatically becomes an octonion bundle!

-Its tangent bundle doesn\'t become an imaginary octonion bundle, because it\'s just 5-dimensional.
-But if you think about what I\'ve said, you\'ll see the tangent bundle plus two trivial line bundles becomes an imaginary octonion bundle.
+Its tangent bundle doesn't become an imaginary octonion bundle, because it's just 5-dimensional.
+But if you think about what I've said, you'll see the tangent bundle plus two trivial line bundles becomes an imaginary octonion bundle.
 These trivial line bundles correspond to two orthogonal directions in the imaginary octonions.